 - Shoes must be clean and in good condition.
 Women's heels should be no higher than three inches.
 Open-toed shoes, Crocs™, sandals, or shoes that will slip off the feet pose a safety problem are not acceptable in any setting.
 Male students must wear dress socks with shoes.
 Athletic shoes and socks are prohibited, except on assigned dress-down days within strict guidelines.

 - Prescription glasses, protective eyewear, reading glasses, and contact lenses are the only eyewear permitted while in class or on rotation.
 Novelty contacts and sunglasses are not permitted.

 - Hats, scarves, or head coverings of any type are not permitted unless necessary for medical or religious reasons.

 - Extremely brief or revealing clothing is not permitted and proper undergarments should be worn.
 Pants should be worn at the natural waistline, and undergarments should not be visible.
-Shirts, tops, blouses, and dresses should have a collar and sleeves.
+Shirts, tops, blouses, and dresses should have sleeves and a collar (for male students), or a modest collar-line that does not show shoulders or cleavage (for female students).
 The length of skirts, dresses, etc. must not be shorter than three inches above the top of the knee.
 All shirts, tops, and blouses must either overlap the bottom garment or be tucked inside the bottom garment.
-Jeans, sweat pants, leggings, Crocs™, or sneakers are not permitted at any time.
-Scrubs may be worn during lab as permitted by course instructor.

 - Male students will wear ties with collared shirts.